pawurb/mevlog-rs/README.md

 mevlog search -b 5:latest -p 0:5 --real-gas-price ge10000000000 --trace rpc
 ```

 All the filter conditions can be combined.
-Here's a full list of currently supported filters:
+Here's a complete list of currently supported filters:

 ```
 Options: